 To help, WebMD gathered tips from the experts -- parents and allergy doctors -- to help you keep tots and tweens entertained when the pollen...

-People with tree pollen allergies sometimes assume that trees with colorful flowers -- like apple or cherry trees -- will trigger symptoms.
-In fact, flowering trees usually have bigger, stickier pollen that doesn't blow in the wind or cause symptoms.
+People with tree pollen allergies sometimes assume that trees with colorful flowers -- like apple or cherry trees -- will trigger their symptoms.
+But flowering trees usually have bigger, stickier pollen that doesn't blow in the wind or cause symptoms.

-- Certain fruits and vegetables.
-If you have nasal allergies to certain trees, you have a higher risk of allergic symptoms from some fruits and vegetables.
-For instance, if you're allergic to birch trees, you may develop itchiness or swelling in your mouth or around your face after eating almonds, apples, carrots, celery, cherries, coriander, fennel, hazelnuts, kiwi, peaches, pears, or plums.
+2. Certain fruits and vegetables.
+If you have nasal allergies to certain trees, you have a higher risk of allergic symptoms from some of these foods.
+For instance, if you're allergic to birch trees, you may get itchiness or swelling in your mouth or around your face after eating almonds, apples, carrots, celery, cherries, coriander, fennel, hazelnuts, kiwi, peaches, pears, or plums.

-- Having trigger trees in your yard.
+3. Having trigger trees in your yard.
 How close you live to a tree makes a big difference.
-A tree in your own yard could expose you to10 times as much pollen as a tree down the street.
+When one's in your own yard, it could expose you to 10 times as much pollen as a tree down the street.

-- Avoiding Contact.
-Take common sense steps to protect yourself.
-Stay inside when pollen counts are high.
-Wear a mask if you're working outside.
+Avoid contact.
+It’s simple: Stay inside when pollen counts are high.
+Keep your windows shut.
+Wear a mask if you need to work outside.

-- Removing Trigger Trees.
-If a tree in your yard is clearly causing symptoms, prune back the branches to reduce the amount of pollen it releases.
-You could also remove it entirely.
-Replace it with a tree less likely to cause allergies, like apple, cherry, dogwood, fir, or pine.
+Remove trigger trees.
+If one in your yard clearly causes symptoms, prune back the branches to reduce the amount of pollen it releases.
+You could also take it out and replace it with one that’s less likely to cause allergies, like apple, cherry, dogwood, fir, or pine trees.

-- Treatment.
-Medicine -- both OTC and prescription -- can help ease or prevent allergy symptoms.
-Allergy shots can also ease tree pollen allergies.
+Treat it.
+Medicine -- both OTC and prescription -- can ease or prevent allergy symptoms.
+Allergy shots and other forms of “immunotherapy” can also make a difference.